SheldonNico/ctp-rs/README.md

 # If you install llvm mannually, you should setup environment path by hand.
 ```

-3. Just `cargo b` should work. [issue 1725](https://github.com/rust-lang/rust-bindgen/issues/1725) has been fiexed by updating bindgen-rs.
+3. `cargo b --example tdapi` should work. [issue 1725](https://github.com/rust-lang/rust-bindgen/issues/1725) has been fiexed by updating bindgen-rs.